sudeengin/DnDbug/docs/implementation/CHARACTER_GENERATION_REFACTOR.md

 ## Overview

-The `/api/characters/generate.js` endpoint has been completely refactored to generate 3–5 **playable characters** with detailed backgrounds and relational context, following D&D 5e style guidelines.
+The `/api/characters/generate.js` endpoint has been completely refactored to generate 3–5 **playable characters** with detailed backgrounds and relational context, following SRD 2014 style guidelines.

 ## Key Changes